Hyperobjekt/seda-site/content/posts/the-opportunity-gap-2019-01-12.md

 {{% state-wrapper state="state7" notmerge="true" %}}

-Even in places with no racial disparities in socioeconomic status, we notice a large gap in achievement between white and black students on average (about 1 grade level on average).
-[EXPLAIN what this means]
+Even in places with no racial disparities in socioeconomic status, we notice a large gap in achievement between white and black students on average.
+This gap is typically about 1 grade level.

 <br/>
 <br/>